Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Arkansas: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

 A Sweet 16 battle features the No. 4 seed UConn Huskies (27-8) playing as 3.5-point favorites against the No. 8 seed Arkansas Razorbacks (22-13) on Thursday at T-Mobile Arena.
-The NCAA Tournament contest tips off at 7:15 PM on CBS, with the winner moving on to the West Region bracket final.
-The matchup has an over/under of 139.5.
+The NCAA Tournament contest starts at 7:15 PM on CBS, with the winner moving on to the West Region bracket final.
+The over/under is set at 139.5 for the matchup.

 UConn vs. Arkansas Odds & Info